rien333/numbersense-vae/thesis/README.md

-Although various machine learning approaches dealing with the numerical determination of the amount of objects in images already exist, some research seems impartial to broader cognitive debate (for a discussion🔹, see Stoianov and Zorzi 2012), resulting in models that are somewhat unhelpful for progressing the understanding of numerical cognition.
+Although various machine learning approaches dealing with the numerical determination of the amount of objects in images already exist, some research seems impartial to broader cognitive debate (for a discussion(not realy a discussion preseent)🔹, see Stoianov and Zorzi 2012), resulting in models that are somewhat unhelpful for progressing the understanding of numerical cognition.
 Any approach to computational modeling of numerical cognition that aims to maintain biological plausibility should adhere to neurological findings about the general characteristics of cognitive processes related to numerical tasks.
 Essential to understanding the cognitive processes behind number sense is their perceptual origin, for so called *visual numerosity* has been posed as the fundamental basis for developmentally later kinds of number sense, such as that required for arithmetical thinking and other more rigorous concepts of number found in mathematics (Lakoff and Núñez 2000, chap.
 2; Piazza and Izard 2009).
 Visual numerosity is the perceptual capability of many organisms to perceive a group of items as having either a distinct or approximate cardinality.
 Some specific characteristics of visual numerosity can be derived from it's neural basis.
 Nieder (2016) and Harvey et al. (2013) present research where topologically organized neural populations exhibiting response profiles that remained largely invariant to all changes in visual features except quantity were discovered.
 Specifically, the found topological ordering was such that aside from populations responding to their own preferred numerosity, they also showed progressively diminishing activation to preferred numerosities of adjacent populations, in a somewhat bell-shaped fashion (Nieder 2016).
 This correspondence between visual quantity and topological network structure leads them to conclude that neural populations can directly (i.e. without interposition of higher cognitive processes) encode specific visual numerosities.
 This coding property of neurons participating in visual numoristy was found in humans and other animals alike (see Nieder 2016; Harvey et al. 2013).

 <!-- move to another section maybe? related work? -->
 Notwithstanding the success of previous biologically informed approaches